Omkar1600/Stock-Price-Predicition/README.md

 # Stock-Price-Predicition

-1.To execute the project you should have the following check out the requirments file 2.For running the jupyer file you show have a jupyter environment setup in your system for doing so folloe the steps in the link below link :https://jupyter.org/install
+1.To execute the project you should have all python packages in requirments.txt file 2.For running the jupyer file you show have a jupyter environment setup in your system for doing so folloe the steps in the link below link :https://jupyter.org/install
-3.After the setup of envionment
+3.After the setup of envionment create folder for your project 4.Download LSTM jupyter notebook and app.py file in that folder 5.Using jupyter notebook navigate to Lstm file and run all the cells of the file 6.YOur model is saved in your folder
+7.With any of the code editor navigate to the project folder and then the terminal run the command below command : streamlit run app.py

+Your project will be running on localhoast on your browser.